 We’re here to help

 A post-nuptial agreement is a legal document which sets out how a couple’s assets should be divided if they get divorced.
-Couples can create a post-nuptial agreement any time after they have married or entered into a civil partnership.
+Couples can enter into a post-nuptial agreement any time after they have married or entered into a civil partnership.

 Post-nuptial agreements usually cover things like: